animo/minor-blockchain-2020/docs/week-2/expanding-by-interacting-with-other-contracts-and-blockchains.md

 }
 ````

-Inheritance can also help you with keeping the code organized and legible.

-There are now multiple smart contracts (the parent and the child).
-These each have their own .sol file.
+When there are multiple smart contracts (like the parent and the child) these each have their own .sol file.
 When there are multiple files of code that need to know about each other this is done by importing the code from one smart contract into the other.
 This is what the `import "./animal.sol";` line does in the previous example.

 [Solidity Docs - Inheritance]